 Charter House is a local organization which has been providing housing and meals to the homeless in the Middlebury area since 2005.
 Over the years, its importance has grown, as has the need.
 Pre-COVID Charter House provided almost 40,000 meals to hundreds of individuals and … read more.

-CVUUS worship opens with a ringing of the bell and saying: “We recognize that CVUUS gathers on the land of the Western Abenaki people.
-We respect their spiritual relationship to the land.
-We hope to learn from them how we can live together in peace … read more.
+CVUUS worship opens with a ringing of the bell and saying: “We recognize that CVUUS gathers on land seized from the Western Abenaki people by European colonizers.
+We respect the Abenaki’s spiritual relationship to the land and waters of the Champlain Valley.
+We are … read more.